JordanWu1997/YSO_Hunters/README.md

     - (2)Extinction_Correction complete
     - (3)Gal_Prob calulate and sort complete (but still improving)
   - Program of producing image check for saturate sources is still missing.(maybe write a new one)
+- 09/04
+  -SOP program for Gal_Prob calculate and sort complete and improved

 ## **VII.Data Sources**
 - **Catalog from c2d & SWIRE :**